adamcooke/log_logins/README.md

 This library is designed to be used within a Rails application and uses ActiveRecord as a base.

+By default, users are blocked for 1 hour after 10 failed attempts.

 ## Installation

 ```ruby